Phaseless auxiliary-field quantum Monte Carlo method for cavity-QED matter systems: Benchmark results

 \subsection{Photon number of HF}

-Finally, we calculate the photon occupation number $n_\text{ph} = \braket{\Piph^2+\Qph^2}/2$.
+Finally, we calculate the photon occupation number $n_\text{ph} = \braket{\Piph^2+\Qph^2-1}/2$.
 Care has to be taken when computing this quantity in the dipole gauge, as the $U_\text{PZW}$ and the subsequent canonical transformation have changed the meaning of $\Qph$ and $\Piph$~\cite{foley_initio_2023}.
-It is possible to reexpress $n_\text{ph}$ in terms of the transformed operators, however, the corrected expression, $n_\text{ph} = \braket{(\Piph^\text{D})^2 + (\Qph^\text{D} + \pol\cdot\sum_k \vb{r}_k/\sqrt{\Omega})^2}/2$, contains two-body electronic operators and is comparatively challenging to evaluate.
+It is possible to reexpress $n_\text{ph}$ in terms of the transformed operators, however, the corrected expression, $n_\text{ph}=\frac 12 \braket{(\Piph^\text{D})^2 + (\Qph^\text{D} + \pol\cdot\sum_k \vb{r}_k/\sqrt{\Omega})^2-1}$, contains two-body electronic operators and is comparatively challenging to evaluate.

-Instead, of calculating these expressions directly, we here propose an alternative approach, based on the Hellman-Feynman theorem.
-It can be shown that, both in the Coulomb gauge and the Dipole gauge,
+Instead of calculating these expressions directly, we here propose an alternative approach, based on the Hellman-Feynman theorem.
+It can be shown (see \cref{app:nph_derivation}) that, both in the Coulomb gauge and the Dipole gauge,

-In fact, as $E$ is gauge invariant, the same relation can be used in any gauge.
+In fact, as $E$ is gauge invariant in the complete basis set limit, the same relation can be used in any gauge.
 Note that evaluation of \cref{eq:nph} requires only a single directional derivative, which can be evaluated either using finite differences (FD) or automatic differentiation (AD).
 We employ FD for QED-CCSD-2 and AD for AFQMC, following the approach described in Ref.~\onlinecite{mahajan_response_2023} with forward-mode AD.
 Both calculations take into account the orbital relaxation of the trial or reference wavefunction.